344 Grand Ave. Salida Colorado 81201 Tel. 719-539-2367 keith@keithgotschall.com k2turner@salidaco.com

 Natural Edge Bowls.
 I go over the considerations you need to keep in mind when doing this sort of project.
 Start to finish there is a lot of information that is good for everyone to keep in mind.
 The use of a strong light to help with wall thickness, balancing the natural edge, special sanding techniques, wood choice.
 Much of the material covered is applicable to all types of turning.

 Bowl Turning.
 Sounds basic, but there is a wealth of knowledge behind me on this subject.
 As a production turner I have learned the hard way all sorts of lessons that turners of any ability will find useful.
 This is a fast moving demo as there is so much to cover.
 I go through wood selection, cutting from the log, rough turning, drying, re-turning, sanding, turning green, how to season, finish, and even sell the bowls.
-A dry and green bowl will be turned for contrast.
+A dry and green bowl can be turned for contrast.

 Fees